What are the U.S. Special Forces?

 Air Force Special Tactics Teams

-There are four Air Force Special Force careers: 1) Combat Control, 2) Pararescue, 3) Special Reconnaissance, And 4) Tactical Air Control Party Specialist (TACP).
+There are four Air Force Special Tactics Teams careers: 1) Combat Control, 2) Pararescue, 3) Special Reconnaissance, And 4) Tactical Air Control Party Specialist (TACP).

 Air Force Combat Controllers carry out some of the toughest missions in the entire military, operating in remote and hostile areas.
 The work as a one-man attachment to other special forces from all military branches.